A Scoping Review of Synthetic Data Generation by Language Models in Biomedical Research and Application: Data Utility and Quality Perspectives: Introduction

 \section{Introduction}

-Data is the key to train reliable AI models for broad biomedical and clinical applications, such as medical diagnosis~\cite{liu2025time,jones2024examining}, therapeutic treatments~\cite{stade2024large}, and drug discovery~\cite{blanco2023role}.
+Data is the key to train reliable AI models for broad biomedical and clinical applications, such as medical diagnosis~\cite{liu2025time,jones2025examining}, therapeutic treatments~\cite{stade2024large}, and drug discovery~\cite{blanco2023role}.
 However, obtaining massive, privacy-preserving, and high-quality data faces critical challenges, such as data availability, noisy and missing data, and legal regulations.
-Increasing biomedical studies are turning attentions to synthetic data generation, a process of creating artificial datasets that accurately replicate the statistical and structural properties of real-world data.
+Increasing biomedical studies are turning attention to synthetic data generation, a process of creating artificial datasets that accurately replicate the statistical and structural properties of real-world data.
 Nonetheless, creating high-quality synthetic data remains challenging due to the inherent heterogeneity, complexity, and variability characteristic of biomedical data.
-Large language models (LLMs), as a generative AI method, offer a promising solution by enhancing the accuracy and diversity of synthetic datasets through advanced learning algorithms.
+Large language models (LLMs) may offer a promising solution by enhancing the availability and utility of synthetic datasets in critical applications, such as clinical note analysis for stroke thrombolysis contraindication identification~\cite{chen2025automated}, mental health diagnosis through automated interview assessment~\cite{wu2024callm}, and radiology report generation for fracture misdiagnosis detection~\cite{liu2025generating}.